CRO and Supplier Procurement

 With over a decade of experience running vendor selection processes and implementing life sciences supplier management for biotechs and pharma companies, we know how to ensure efficient CRO and supplier procurement.

-From vendor selection and contract negotiation to vendor management and governance for effective oversight, our life sciences experts work with a range of companies, helping them find the right suppliers and optimize their partnerships.
+From vendor selection and contract negotiation to vendor management and governance for effective oversight, our Cinical Development experts work with a range of companies, helping them find the right suppliers and optimize their partnerships.

 In a three-part series of white papers, we share our insights and advice, helping sponsors avoid common mistakes at each step of the process.
 You can download the white papers on our website.